 Have you ever thought about ceiling heights and older houses versus newer houses and the ceiling height differences you see in each?
 A ton of newer houses have tall ceilings.
 It's beautiful, for sure, but there's still character to older houses that I also really love.
 That being said, if it was easier and cheaper to change our ceiling height, I might be on board.
 We have 8ft ceilings and I'd love to have 9ft!

-Just know, if you have lower ceilings in your house, you aren’t alone.
-You can still incorporate beautiful close to ceiling light fixtures that pack a punch.
+Just know, if you have lower ceilings in your house, you aren't alone.

 Here's an example of a flush mount fixture in our entryway.